How to Start a Coffee Trailer Successfully

 Buy a Used Trailer

 There are used food and coffee trailers that are no longer in service.
-They may also have the structure elements for you to revamp or upgrade to fit your needs.
+They may also have the structural elements for you to revamp or upgrade to fit your needs.
 A used trailer may also need to be refurbished to your liking and to satisfy the health department requirements.

 Buy a New Trailer